appacademy/redux_workshop/part_1.md

   handleSubmit: todo => dispatch(receiveTodo(todo))
 });
 ```

-Again, we're giving `NewTodoForm` a prop called 'handleSubmit', a function.
-When invoked, 'handleSubmit' will trigger a dispatch.

 Note that the `mapDispatchToProps` function is the second argument that `connect` accepts.
 Since we don't have a `mapStateToProps` function, the first arguent will be `null`.